 Four to six strategically placed implants are all we need to secure a custom-made denture directly to the jawbone.
 With an implant denture, a patient will experience a superior hold, security, and bite compared to a typical removable one.

-Many dental practices in the area force their patients to visit an outside specialist in order to have their dental implants placed, but at Dentistry in Motion, we bring the specialist to you!
+Many dental offices in the area force their patients to visit an outside specialist in order to have their dental implants placed, but at Dentistry in Motion, we bring the specialist to you!
 As mentioned above, Dr. Natalie Wong is widely recognized for her skill and knowledge with this treatment, and our patients will be able to work with her throughout the entire implant process so they can rebuild their smile in an effective and efficient manner.

 Dental implants are a very versatile treatment able to help patients dealing with varying degrees of tooth loss, and because of this, the price of the procedure can be quite different from patient to patient.
 While they tend to cost more than traditional bridges and dentures, their durability often helps patients save money in the end.
 Regular replacements usually have to be completely redone every five to seven years, while implants can often last for 30 or more, meaning patients save thousands on maintenance and retreatment.